What to do before you cancel Post Office broadband

 Check your Post Office broadband contract

-Unless you know for sure that you’re out of the fixed part of your Post Office broadband contract, you need to check.
+Unless you know for sure that you’re out of the fixed term part of your Post Office broadband contract, you need to check.
 Post Office broadband run mostly on 12 or 18 month fixed term contracts and then automatically convert to rolling monthly contracts.
-You can cancel for free if you’re outside the fixed term but may be liable for early cancellation fees if you’re within the first 18 months and outside the initial cooling off period.
+You can cancel for free if you’re outside the fixed term but may be liable for early cancellation fees if you’re within the first 18 months and outside the initial cooling-off period.

 Find a new broadband deal

 Cancelling your existing broadband deal is only half of the process.
 Unless you’re cancelling because you no longer require internet, you will need to find a new broadband deal to switch to.
 While you can cancel without switching, this will mean you’ll be left without broadband while you move providers so unless there’s a specific reason you’re always best off switching smoothly from one to another.
 Enter a postcode to begin your search for a new deal right now:

 If you’re out of contract: cancelling Post Office broadband for free

 Post Office broadband uses the TalkTalk wholesale network, which in turn uses the BT Openreach network.
 If you’re moving to another provider which uses Openreach you can simply sign up with a new provider and switch with little effort, just like you do for gas or electricity.
 The new provider will handle it all for you.

 If you’re moving to a provider which does not use the BT line network (such as Virgin Media), you will need to handle cancellation of the existing contract.